 Artemis brings women with an entrepreneurial attitude together, and has been doing so since the 1950s, project coordinator Lien Warmenbol explains.
 “Back then our members mainly were the so-called ‘assisting spouses’.
 But over the years we have seen more and more women starting their own business.
 Today, over 40 percent of all new businesses, not just start-ups off course, are women.”

 “A network is incredibly important for entrepreneurs.
 They obviously get business out of it, but they also learn from each other and inspire each other.
 We notice that our members want to make sure the networking is worth their time.
 They want to make sure they get something out of it.
 No networking just for the joy of networking, it needs to add value to their business.”

 More information on growing your startup and how Start it @KBC can help you with this?
-Register for our webinar on Thursday, September 13th from 12h00-13h00.
+Register for our webinar on Tuesday, September 11th from 12h15-13h00.